ChiSym/genparse-serve/README.md

 	```

 * Check the status of the server with `sudo systemctl status genparse-server-app.service`.
+	* Error and log files are written to `src/genparse_server/log`.
+Check these logs after initializing.
+	* Note: You may need to authenticate with huggingface.
+To do so, run `huggingface-cli login`.
 * You can restart the server with `sudo systemctl restart genparse-server-app.service`.

 This repository also contains a Flask application to remotely restart the GenParser server in case of failure.
 This application is located in `src/restart_service_app` and can be accessed at `<STATIC-IP>:9999/` in a browser.
 This app will be started when you run `start.sh`, and you can check its status with `sudo systemctl status restart-service-app.service`.